Nate Oats

-Nathanael Justin Oats (born October 13, 1974) is an American basketball coach, currently the head basketball coach at the University of Alabama.
-Prior to Alabama he was the head coach at the University at Buffalo.
+Nathanael Justin Oats (born October 13, 1974) is an American basketball coach, currently the head men's basketball coach at the University of Alabama.
+Prior to Alabama, he was the head coach at the University at Buffalo.

 Education and playing career

 Oats grew up in Watertown, Wisconsin, where he was a three-year starter on the Maranatha Academy high school basketball team which went 24–0 in his senior year.
 He stayed in Watertown after high school, playing college basketball at NCCAA Division II/NCAA Division III Maranatha Baptist University.
-He was an all-conference player and served as a captain of the Crusaders while earning a bachelor’s degree in math education.
+He was an all-conference player and served as a captain of the Crusaders while earning a bachelor's degree in math education.
 He subsequently received a Master of Science from the University of Wisconsin-Madison in kinesiology and exercise science.

 Coaching career

 After finishing his playing career at Maranatha Baptist, Oats became a member of the team's coaching staff in 1997, where he remained until 2000.
 He then served as an assistant men's basketball coach for the Division-III University of Wisconsin–Whitewater.
 After the 2002 season, Oats left Wisconsin–Whitewater to become the head basketball coach and a teacher at Romulus High School near Detroit.

 Over 11 years at Romulus, Oats accumulated a 222–52 record and reached the semifinals of the state tournament five times.
 In 2013, Oats led the team to a 27–1 record and a state Class A championship en route to winning multiple coach of the year honors from the local press.
 He won similar coaching awards in 2005, 2008 and 2009.